Hephthalites: Origins and characteristics

 A few scholars, such as Marquart and Grousset proposed Proto-Mongolic origins.
 Yu Taishan traced the Hephthalites' origins to the Xianbei and further to Goguryeo.

-Other scholars such as de la Vaissière, based on a recent reappraisal of the Chinese sources, suggest that the Hephthalites were initially of Turkic origin, and later adopted the Bactrian language, first for administrative purposes, and possibly later as a native language — according to (Rezakhani 2017), this thesis is seemingly the "most prominent at present".
+Other scholars such as de la Vaissière, based on a recent reappraisal of the Chinese sources, suggest that the Hephthalites were of Turkic origin, and later adopted the Bactrian language, first for administrative purposes, and possibly later as a native language.
+According to (Rezakhani 2017), this thesis is seemingly the "most prominent at present".

-In effect, the Hephthalites may have been a confederation of various people, speaking different languages.
-According to Richard Nelson Frye:

 Relation to European Huns

 According to Martin Schottky, the Hephthalites apparently had no direct connection with the European Huns, but may have been causally related with their movement.
 The tribes in question deliberately called themselves "Huns" in order to frighten their enemies.
-On the contrary, de la Vaissière considers that the Hepthalites were part of the great Hunnic migrations of the 4th century CE from the Altai region that also reached Europe, and that these Huns "were the political, and partly cultural, heirs of the Xiongnu".
+On the contrary, de la Vaissière considers that the Hephthalites were part of the great Hunnic migrations of the 4th century CE from the Altai region that also reached Europe, and that these Huns "were the political, and partly cultural, heirs of the Xiongnu".
 This massive migration was apparently triggered by climate change, with aridity affecting the mountain grazing grounds of the Altay Mountains during the 4th century CE.
 According to Amanda Lomazoff and Aaron Ralby, there is a high synchronicity between the "reign of terror" of Attila in the west and the southern expansion of the Hephthalites, with extensive territorial overlap between the Huns and the Hephthalites in Central Asia.

 The 6th-century Byzantine historian Procopius of Caesarea (History of the Wars, Book I. ch.
 3), related them to the Huns in Europe, but insisted on cultural and sociological differences, highlighting the sophistication of the Hephthalites: